mypapit/mobimoon/README.txt

-Mobimoon 2.1 - Copyright 2007 Mohammad Hafiz bin Ismail (info@mypapit.net)
+Mobimoon 2.3 - Copyright 2007 Mohammad Hafiz bin Ismail
+(info@mypapit.net)

 For more information regarding this download, please refer to http://java.mobilepit.com/p/mobimoon/ http://code.google.com/p/mobimoon/w/list

-This release is for MIDP 2.0/CLDC 1.1 compatible phone, MIDP 1.0 version is avaiable from the above-mentioned URL
+This release is for MIDP 2.0/CLDC 1.1 compatible phone, The MIDP 1.0 version might be available from the above-mentioned URL

 Bugs Reports and Issues